jfischoff/port-utils/EventHandlerPattern.md

 `port-utils` is a very simple library.
 It has one non-trivial function called `wait`. `wait` will attempt to connect to host and port over and over until successful.

-Waiting until a server is ready by attempting to connect to it is a useful way to ensure API tests don't fail interminently if they happen to try to connect to the server before it is accepting requests.
-The library started as a function I would copy from project to project and eventually bit the bullet and put it up on hackage.

 The type signature of `wait` is:

 ```haskell